 Butterfly Party Favors

-- Send each child home with a potted plant that attracts butterflies, such as zinnias, purple cornflowers, black-eyed Susans or marigolds.
-Learn more about how to grow a butterfly garden from About.com’s Guide to Family Crafts.
+- Send each child home with a potted plant that attracts butterflies, such as zinnias, purple cornflowers, black-eyed Susans, or marigolds.

 - Make butterfly wings with straps that the kids can wear home.

-- Cut out a set of paper butterfly wings (about 2 inches tall) for each guest and insert a roll of candy Smarties in the center.
+- Cut out a set of paper butterfly wings (about two inches tall) for each guest, and insert a roll of candy Smarties in the center.